steelelab-delft/stlab/README.md

 ## Changelog

-All notable changes to this project will be documented below.
+All notable changes to the master branch of this project will be documented below.

 - [`74891f7`](https://github.com/steelelabgit/stlab/commit/74891f7e12057a18cd64b9e88492cf197438cc45) - 2019-04-09
   - pop-up windows when not resetting instrument